Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 Over the past decade, advanced economies have experienced a period of low productivity growth.
 Recent research has linked this phenomenon to factors such as widening productivity dispersion across firms \citep{AndrewsEtAl2016}, rising capital misallocation \citep{GopinathEtAl2017}, subdued growth of non-zombies relative to zombies \citep{schivardi2017credit} and declining business dynamism \citep{DeckerEtAl2017}.

-Previous sections may have conveyed the impression that zombie prevalence might not be a defining feature within our set of publicly listed U.S. companies.
-This does however not rule out the potential for zombification and zombie-lending to affect -- adversely or not -- the performance of their non-zombie peers.
+Previous sections may have conveyed the impression that zombie prevalence to not be widespread among publicly listed U.S. companies.
+This does however not rule out the potential for zombification and zombie-lending to affect -- adversely or not -- the performance of non-zombies.
 In what follows, we test this hypothesis by targeting explicitly the root of zombie prevalence, namely the funding of non-viable firms.
 In particular, we assess the extent to which the share of fresh credit, granted to zombie-firms of a given industry $s$, affects productivity, capital-growth, and employment of their non-zombie peers.
-As described in Section \ref{sec:Data}, we allow for two types of credit: the first subsumes the sum of bank- and term-loans ($BL$) and revolving credit facilities ($RC$) under the notion of bank credit ($BC$); the second type captures credit taken up via capital markets in the form of bonds and notes ($BN$).
-We further differentiate between short-term contracts with a maturity of up to four quarters, and long-term debt, i.e. contracts with a maturity of more than one, but not exceeding ten years upon origination.
-As the upcoming sections will show, this differentiation uncovers the heterogeneity in the sensitivity of non-zombies' performance to the maturity structure of zombie-credit.
+As described in Section \ref{sec:Data}, we allow for two types of credit: the first subsumes the sum of bank- and term-loans ($BL$) and revolving credit facilities ($RC$) under the notion of bank credit ($BC$); the second type captures credit taken up via capital markets in the form of Bonds \& Notes ($BN$).
+We further differentiate between short-term contracts with a maturity of up to four quarters, and long-term debt, i.e. contracts with a maturity of more than one year, but not exceeding ten years upon origination.
+As the upcoming sections will show, this differentiation helps to uncover the heterogeneity in the sensitivity of non-zombies' performance to the maturity structure of zombie-credit.

 The remainder of this section is structured as follows: in Section \ref{sec:empirics_NZperformance} we assess the relationship between zombie-lending and its implications for productivity, and capital- and employment-growth of non-zombies.
 In Sections \ref{sec:empirics_prod}, \ref{sec:empirics_capgrowth}, and \ref{sec:empirics_emp}, we assess each performance measure more in-depth by splicing the group of non-zombies into more granular subgroups.
 Section \ref{sec:Z_ExitEntry} concludes our empirical analysis by inspecting the consequences of zombie-lending for business dynamism.